MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-organization-ownership.md

 * The user isn't in your organization, or the user doesn't have organization access.
 Learn how to [add a user to your organization](add-organization-users.md).
 * The user hasn't created a Visual Studio profile and agreed to the Terms of Service.
-* If you recently added this person to your organization, you might experience a delay before the user appears in the possible organization owners list.
+* If you recently added this person to your organization, you might experience a delay before the user appears in the possible organization Owners list.
-* If your organization uses Azure Active Directory to control access, directory members don't appear in the possible organization owners list until they meet the requirements described in this article.
+* If your organization uses Azure Active Directory to control access, directory members don't appear in the possible organization Owners list until they meet the requirements described in this article.

 [!INCLUDE [recover-password](../../_shared/qa-recover-password.md)]

-#### Q: Can I reverse an organization owner change?
+#### Q: Can I reverse an organization Owner change?

 A: Yes, if you're a Project Collection Administrator.

 #### Q: Can I change the organization name (URL), too?

-A: Only the organization owner can change the URL.
-If you're the organization owner, learn how to [change the organization URL](rename-vsts-organization.md).
+A: Only the organization Owner can change the URL.
+If you're the organization Owner, learn how to [change the organization URL](rename-vsts-organization.md).

-#### Q: How many organization owners can I have?
+#### Q: How many organization Owners can I have?

 A: Your organization can have only one owner.
-Only organization owners can [perform certain actions](#owner-differences), so make sure you keep your organization owner updated.
+Only organization Owners can [perform certain actions](#owner-differences), so make sure you keep your organization Owner updated.

 #### Q: Why did you ask for extra information when I signed in?